The Duluth Undergraduate Research Program Data 1977-2023

 Ashwin Sah, Mehtaab Sawhney, David Stoner, Noah Kavitz, Rupert Li, and Danial Zhu).
 The research done at the Duluth REU was a major factor in the decision of the selection committee in all but one instance.

 In the twenty-six years that the Association for Women in

 (AWM) has awarded the Schafer Prize, fifteen women from the Duluth program have won the award (Elizabeth Wilmer, Zvezdelina Stankova, Catherine O'Neil, Dana Pascovici,

 Ruth Britto-Pacumio, Ioana Dumitriu, Melanie Wood, Melody Chan, Alexandra Ovetsky, Ana Caraiani, Alison Miller, Maria Monks, Hannah Alpert, Charmaine Sia, and Sherry Gong)

 and eight have been named runner up (Zvezdelina Stankova, Susan Goldstine, Jessica Wachter, Beth Robinson, Wei Ho, Karola Meszaros, Margaret Doig, and Elena Fuchs.)

 Duluth REU alumni are tenured, or on tenure track, at Princeton, MIT (4 total, two with an endowed chair and a member of AAAS), Stanford, Chicago, Berkeley,

 Program alumni have been employed at Google, Microsoft, IBM, AT&T, Facebook, Sun Microsystems, Center for Communications at Princeton and La Jolla, Dropbox, Tesla, Amazon Alexa, and a

 variety of other software companies.
 Three have started their own companies.

 2023 New Horizons in Mathematics Prize.
-Six participants have received a Clay Mathematics Institute Long-term Prize Fellowship (Bhargava, Biss, Maulik, Pixton and Sheffield) and three have won the American Institute of Mathematics Five-Year Fellowship (Ng, Develin,
+Six participants have received a Clay Mathematics Institute Long-term Prize Fellowship (Bhargava, Biss, Maulik, and Pixton) and three have won the American Institute of Mathematics Five-Year Fellowship (Ng, Develin,

 Eleven participants are AMS Fellows (Poonen, Wood, Williams, Ellenberg, Dumitriu, Bhargava, Holm, Kedlaya, Wunsch, Wilkinson, Hersh, Ng, Caraiani, Tymoczko, Ho, and Isaksen).